 How to Learn Jazz Guitar – The Definitive Guide

-Sure, you’ll need to learn technique, concepts, tunes, and transcriptions, but you don’t have to overwhelm yourself in the process.
+Sure, you need to learn technique, concepts, tunes, and transcriptions, but you don’t have to overwhelm yourself in the process.

-Learning Jazz guitar can be a fun and exciting, all be it challenging, experience for any player to undertake.
+Learning jazz guitar can be a fun and exciting, albeit challenging, experience for any player to undertake.

 Where to Start?

 If you’ve made the decision to begin this exciting journey, you’re probably wondering one thing: